-If you need a break from your mask, go to one of the three face covering relaxation areas.
+If you need a break from your mask, go to a face covering relaxation area.
 You can find one by Wild Arctic, another near the Sea Lion and Otter Stadium and the last one across from Shark Encounter (with a lakeside view).
-The two larger relaxation areas (Wild Arctic & Shark Encounter) have plenty of seating available.
+The two larger relaxation areas (Wild Arctic and Shark Encounter) have plenty of seating available.
 A new area in front of Nautilus Theater has been added as well.

 Busch Gardens Tampa Reopening Guidelines

 Busch Gardens Tampa has implemented similar park health and safety measures to protect employees, guests and animals.
 These include health and safety guidelines and recommendations from the Centers for Disease Control, such as face coverings and temperature screenings.

 Overall Park Enhancements